The Free Web

 In the new internet of Web2.0 it feels like everything is an app or a corporation and also the boundaries are much more solid.
 In reality, the “free” space is still there, even much larger because guess what, web hosting is also a lucrative business and web hosting companies are making sure that their services are more accessible than ever.

 But the reason that it felt so different is because nowadays the vast majority of users inhabit the corporate space almost exclusively, and that is also where Google operates.
-Whereas in the past more users would inhabit the free an open web, even websites that were the precursors to Web2.0 like MySpace were mostly niche —I only ever knew two or three people who used it—, most of us would just surf the open web and share URLs freely.
+Whereas in the past more users, proportionally, would inhabit the free and open web, even websites that were the precursors to Web2.0 like MySpace were mostly niche —I only ever knew two or three people who used it—, most of us would just surf the open web and share URLs freely.

 By the way, did you know there is a search engine for the small web?
 It's called Marginalia, check it out.

-And the reason that the boundaries feel more rigid is because these huge corporations design their websites so that you don't feel the need to go outside, so you can spend hours on end mindlessly scrolling through their “user generated” content, from one micro-dose of dopamine to the next without even looking outside.
-They provide a platform for you to create and publish your content —but what about the form? that is also a key topic, there is hardly any customization allowed in those platforms.
+And the reason that the boundaries feel more rigid is because these huge corporations design their websites like walled gardens so that you don't feel the need to go outside, so you can spend hours on end mindlessly scrolling through their “user generated” content, from one micro-dose of dopamine to the next without even looking outside.
+They provide a platform for you to create and publish your content with hardly any customization allowed.
 So you generate the content for their website, make their website grow, they get all the traffic and all your data and you get a little entertainment (and anxiety).
 Is it actually a free service or are you working for them?

 But the open web is still there, it's just... hidden, maybe, more like out of sight.